 Nikon D500

-Photographers waited years for this camera.
+Photographers waited years for the Nikon D500.
 Some grew so tired of waiting that they jumped ship to Canon or another manufacturer.
 Others held out – and they weren’t disappointed.
 Here are the D500’s key specifications:

 - Sensor size: DX